STORY

 Taking a lateral view

 As I was being shown through the Hiromei yard, a simple rest space caught my eye.
-Beneath a makeshift shelter was a massive table, consisting of a black chunk of timber resting on tires, surrounded by wooden chairs.
-It turns out that Seiji salvaged it from the waters of the Onomichi Channel; its age and provenance are unknown, but it is most likely a decades-old remnant of a landing dock.
+Beneath a makeshift shelter was a massive table — a black chunk of timber resting on tires — surrounded by wooden chairs.
+Seiji had salvaged the wood from the waters of the Onomichi Channel; its age and provenance are unknown, but it is most likely a remnant of an old landing dock.

-It’s an example of Seiji’s desire to prolong its useful life – what we might call upcycling today.
-Although Hiromei makes efforts to keep waste to a minimum, Seiji found it troubling that much is still discarded.
-It’s not uncommon, he says, for as little as one-third of a log, which has often been shipped from overseas, to be used.
+It is an example of what we might now call upcycling.
+Although Hiromei makes every effort to minimize waste, Seiji was troubled by how much material is still discarded.
+It is not uncommon, he says, for as little as one-third of an imported log to be used.

-As the time approached when Seiji would pass the reins to his nephew, Keiki Fujiwara, he discovered a way to combine his business with his creative passion for art.
-And it came by taking a sideways look at Hiromei’s business.
+As the time approached for Seiji to pass the reins to his nephew, Keiki Fujiwara, he discovered a new way to connect his creative practice with Hiromei’s business — by taking a sideways look at the company itself.

 Radiata Blue by Seiji Fujiwara